 It’s economical.
 It’s quick to prepare.
 It’s a classic family favourite.
 And leftovers make terrific sandwiches.

-1. Grate onion over breadcrumbs – an efficient and effective method I’ve been using for years!
+- Grating onion – this is an efficient and effective method I’ve been using for years and its grown quite a cult following since I started this website (see feedback on these Italian Meatballs!).
 The breadcrumbs soak up the onion juices and puff up during baking, making our meatloaf nice and tender.
 This also adds savoury onion flavour without the need of dicing them then frying them separately.

 I also like to coat my meatloaf with a glaze which adds an extra something-something to the meatloaf both in looks and flavour.